uniVocity/univocity-api/README.md

 to the IDs of "food_name" (generated by the previous mapping).

 Next, `dsMapping.map("<datasets>.food_name_details", "food")` creates new entries in the FOOD table.
-It inserts new FOOD records and their generated IDs will be associated to the original food code.
+It inserts new FOOD records and their generated IDs will be associated with the original food code.
 References to IDs of "food_name" are also mapped.
 Food states are mapped in a similar fashion.

 > Notice that "food_name_details" has been prepended with